alexs2112/University-Notes/GRST347/05 - Constantine.md

  - **Sol Invictus**: Use of Sol's image (solar monotheism) was stressed on the coinage
 	 - Constantine's status as his father's successor appealed to the educated citizens of Gaul
 		 - Was considered less offensive than the traditional pagan pantheon to the Christians
-	 - Shown and described as the [todo]
+	 - Shown and described as the companion of the sun god on a coin minted nearly four years after his conversion to Christianity
+		 - Copies Sol's characteristic gesture of benediction seen on most bronze coins until 317
  - While Constantine's Christian vision took place in 312 and he built magnificent monuments to Christianity, his coins still reflected the pagan nature of Rome
 	 - 323: Coins replaced by more religiously neutral coinage, such as "campgates", to symbolize the Empire being able to protect its citizens
  - Chi Rho appears first in coins, then eventually the cross (318)